circuscode/huhu/readme.md

 * Ello (unmus related)
 * Raketenstaub (unmus related)

+# Supported Custom Taxonomies

+All custom taxonomies have an archive template.

+* Artist (Podcast)

 ## Supported Post Formats

 Post Formats are designed for the usage with CPT Ello.